-The Corporation intends to adopt these amendments in its financial statements for the annual period beginning on January 1, 2017 or 2018 as applicable.
-The Corporation does not expect the amendments to have a material impact on the financial statements.
+The Corporation will adopt IFRS 9 in its financial statements for the annual period beginning on January 1, 2018.
+The extent of the impact of adoption of the standard has not yet been determined.

 4. Standards issued but not yet adopted (continued):